tangshuang/nautil/docs/router/api.md

 Which component to display is determined by router's routes, the component will receive props:

-- props you pass into `Outlet`
+- ...props: you pass into `Outlet`
-- params parsed by router, params will be overrided by props
+- params: parsed by router, params will be overrided by props

 ## Link